ElliotW65/msc_research_project/README.md

 **Overview:**

 Optimise the design of a residential micro electrical grid with varying numbers of electric vehicles (EV), using NSGA-II for grid design and Particle Swarm Optimization for EV charging/discharging.
 EV discharging provides energy back to the grid to support a high number of renewable energy sources.
-A multi-agent system that incorporates real geospatial data from a Edinburgh's road map is used to evaluate solutions.
+A multi-agent system that incorporates real geospatial data from Edinburgh's road map is used to evaluate solutions.

 **Results:**